 The following standards and requirements shall be met for the use of a single-family dwelling:

-A single-family dwelling, together with its accessory buildings, shall have only one kitchen except when:
+A single-family dwelling, together with its accessory buildings, shall have only one kitchen except:

-Otherwise specifically allowed by this Land Use Code;
+When otherwise specifically allowed by this Land Use Code;

-A single additional kitchen is located within an accessory dwelling unit that complies with Chapter 108-19; or
+That a single additional kitchen may be located within an accessory dwelling unit that complies with Chapter 108-19; or

-The owner has signed and recorded a notarized covenant to run with the land, as prescribed by Weber County, which provides that it is prohibited to use the additional kitchen for an additional dwelling unit.
+When the owner has signed and recorded a notarized covenant to run with the land, as prescribed by Weber County, which provides that it is prohibited to use the additional kitchen for an additional dwelling unit.
 The covenant shall be recorded prior to the issuance of a building permit.
+The owner may be released from this covenant at a later time by the County upon recordation of a notice of release of covenant, provided the second kitchen is then used in a manner otherwise allowed by this Land Use Code, as evidenced by the issuance of a land use permit.

 …